EmilRamsvik/Digital-Garden/docs/Books/Books.md

 # Fiction
 Fiction is something that is important to read, and great works may stay with you for a long time.
 There is no shame in reading fantasy or science fiction.
-I am a sucker for reading science fiction, it is a guilty pleasure and to be honest, I does not require that much brain power.
+I am a sucker for reading science fiction; it is a guilty pleasure, and to be honest, it does not require that much brain power.

 # Links
 - [People who don´t read books](https://www.theatlantic.com/ideas/archive/2023/01/kanye-west-sam-bankman-fried-books-reading/672823/)